01 Java Fundamentals | Introduction to Java | By Dummy for Dummies

 • java → Dumbledore's manual, used for running code (called an interpreter).

-The last thing you need is a place to write code.
-You can even write Java in a .txt file, but I’d recommend using VS Code.
+Where to write code?
+You can even write Java in a .txt file, but I would recommend using VS Code.
 Download it from the internet and install it free of cost.
-It has many features that you’ll learn to use with time.
+It has many features that you will learn to use with time.

 CLOSING